Gemfields unable to convene gemstone auction owing to COVID-19 travel ban - Miningmx

 Investors may be seeking more information on the lay of the land at Gemfields’ other mine, Montepuez in Mozambique.

-In February, there were reports of dramatically deteriorated operating conditions at the mine after artisanal miners damaged mine property and attacked employees.
+In February, there were reports of instability at the mine after artisanal miners damaged mine property and attacked employees.

 Citing the company, Reuters said the miners torched a car belonging to the mine and attacked the car’s occupants with pickaxes.
 Three employees and security contractor were injured in the attack, the company said.